Applications on the Victorian Housing Register (VHR)

 The Victorian Government is continuing to work with Aboriginal Community Controlled Organisations to advance self-determination.
 This supports the Victorian Aboriginal Housing and Homelessness Framework (VAHHF) – Mana-na woorn-tyeen maar-takoort: Every Aboriginal Person Has a Home which sets out a blueprint to improve Aboriginal housing outcomes for Aboriginal Victorians.

-This section contains the following tables for households where 1 or more individuals identify as Aboriginal:
+This section contains the following tables for households where one or more individuals identify as Aboriginal:

 • New applications only, further reported by: